How Uncontrolled Content Creates Enterprise Brand Risk

 Without clear systems, employees either avoid posting entirely or post without caution.
 Fear of making mistakes stops valuable content from reaching audiences.
 Alternatively, employees who feel uninformed may post casually, assuming nothing matters.

 This creates a bimodal distribution.
 Conservative employees self-censor valuable content.
 Bold employees post without considering consequences.
 Neither outcome serves brand interests effectively.
+It becomes difficult to assess whether frontline teams use social media effectively when engagement is this uneven.

 The Brand Consistency Challenge at Enterprise Scale